yfinehuang/yfinehuang.github.io/_pages/about.md

 I earned my Ph.D. in **Key Laboratory of Underwater Acoustic Communication and Marine Information Technology, Ministry of Education (水声通信与海洋信息技术教育部重点实验室)**, [Xiamen University (厦门大学)](https://www.xmu.edu.cn/), under the guidance of Professors [Cheng En (程恩)](https://informatics.xmu.edu.cn/old/info/1021/46130.htm) and [Yuan Fei (袁飞)](https://informatics.xmu.edu.cn/old/info/1021/24079.htm).
 My postdoctoral co-supervisor is **Chen Feng (陈峰)** (Ph.D. from Harbin Engineering University).
 My research focuses on underwater information acquisition, underwater intelligent perception, and computation.
 I specialize in areas such as underwater physical imaging modeling, underwater image enhancement, underwater target detection, and polarization-based visual information perception.
 My work has yielded multiple research outcomes, including innovative contributions such as an underwater imaging curve reconstruction model, light attenuation compensation and multi-scale fusion enhancement algorithms, and underwater polarization-based clear imaging techniques, all of which significantly improve imaging quality and visual performance in complex aquatic environments.

-On the topic of underwater visual reconstruction and image processing, I have published over 10 papers in authoritative international and domestic journals, including **_IEEE Journal of Oceanic Engineering_** and **_Signal Processing-Image Communication_**, etc. I have led research project funded by the China Postdoctoral Science Foundation.
+On the topic of underwater visual reconstruction and image processing, I have published over 10 papers in authoritative international and domestic journals, including **_IEEE Journal of Oceanic Engineering_** and **_Signal Processing-Image Communication_**, etc. I have led research projects funded by the **China Postdoctoral Science Foundation** and **"Empower" Action Plan (Guangxi Key R&D Program)**.

 I am a reviewer for **_IEEE Transactions on Circuits and Systems for Video Technology_** and **_IEEE Signal Processing Letters_**.